 Step 1: Complete The Pre-Filing Assessment Form

-The pre-filing assessment form is used to determine whether your case is admissible.
-You will need to provide personal information such as your name, age, and IC number, along with details about the respondent, including their age, residency status, and the nature of the offence.
-Filing the application can be done online, where you will select an appointment time and pay a $1 fee.
+You can file the application online by selecting an appointment time and paying a $1 fee.
 If you face difficulties with the online process, you can visit the courts or Protection Specialist Centres in person to file the application and make the payment.

 Step 2: Completely Fill Out The Magistrate’s Complaint Form Through The ACDA

-If the police are not pursuing further action after a breach of personal protection order, you can file a Magistrate’s Complaint.
+If the police are not pursuing further action after a breach of a personal protection order, you can file a Magistrate’s Complaint.
 This can be done at the Crime Registry of the State Courts.
 If the Magistrate finds there are sufficient grounds, they may direct the police to investigate.
-When filling out this form, prepare copies of the following documents:

 Sign up here and register if you don’t yet have a Community Justice Centre account.
-After your Court documents are finalised, they will be sent to the email you used in registering.
+Once your Court documents are finalised, they will be sent to the email address you used to register.

 Step 3: Submit Copies Of The Forms And Other Relevant Documentation To The State Courts